sl8r000/carried-interests/_posts/2016-06-21-deal-based-carry.md

 ## What does Deal Carry Incentivize?

 Deal carry incentivizes more extreme risk taking than does fund-level carry.
-To maximize payouts, the deal-carry-compensated manager should seek to maximize returns on his or her best deals, rather than on the aggregate portfolio.
+To maximize payouts, the deal-carry-compensated manager should seek deals that have a lot of upside, rather than focusing on aggregate ROI.
 This means it could be more lucrative to put together a portfolio with a **lower** expected value as long as the variance is sufficiently higher.
 As an extreme example, let's say that you have $100m to manage.
 And let's say that on one hand, you have a strategy that very stably, very predictably, turns $100m into $120m over the lifetime of your management by investing in a single company.
 In that case, your carry would be 20% x ($120 - $100) = $4m.
 Now let's look at an alternative strategy; You make a hundred little investments of $1m each, each of which has a 99% chance of going to zero, and a 1% chance of returning 50x.
 The expected value of this portfolio is $50m, meaning that you're **destroying** $50m of capital on average.
 This is clearly way worse in expectation than your $100m to $120m strategy.
 But: If you're compensated with deal carry, then you'd actually earn 20% x ($50m - $1m) = $9.8m.
 You would come out with much more money by following the value-destroying strategy.

 A fun thought experiment here is to imagine what deal carry would look like for a hedge fund; you earn 20% on trades that go well, and lose nothing on trades that go south.
 In such a situation, you'd look for trades that have a lot of upside, without caring much about the downside.